 In the fall of 1967 Berrigan moved to Ithaca, New York, where he continued his activism and helped direct Cornell University’s United Religious Work Program, the umbrella organization for all religious groups on campus; he would hold this post until 1970.

-In October 1967 Berrigan was one of several hundred demonstrators arrested for taking part in an anti-war march on the Pentagon.
+In October 1967 Berrigan was one of several hundred demonstrators arrested for taking part in an anti-war march on the Pentagon, making him the first U.S. priest ever arrested in such an event.

 In a 1968 exercise in anti-U.S. propaganda, Berrigan traveled to Hanoi with Tom Hayden and Howard Zinn to “accept” the release of three American prisoners of war.
 Later that year, he published Night Flight to Hanoi, an account of that experience.

-Around this same time period, FBI Director J. Edgar Hoover called Berrigan a “traitor.”
+Around that same time period, FBI Director J. Edgar Hoover called Berrigan a “traitor.”

 On May 17, 1968, Berrigan and eight accomplices (including his brother Philip) raided the local draft-board office in Catonsville, Maryland.
 There, the “Catonsville Nine” took possession of hundreds of draft-board files, brought them outside to the parking lot, and set them ablaze with homemade napalm (a mixture of gasoline and soap chips).
-They then prayed aloud and waited for the police to come and arrest them.
+They then recited The Lord’s Prayer aloud and waited for the police to come and arrest them.
+(The Berrigan brothers were both dressed in their priestly vestments.)
 They also issued a statement to the press:

 Soon thereafter, Berrigan wrote: “Our apologies, good friends, for the fracture of good order, the burning of paper instead of children.
 How many must die before our voices are heard, how many must be tortured, dislocated, starved, maddened?
 When, at what point, will you say no to this war?”